 In light of the pandemic and changing dynamics for sales teams, John notes that having a powerful, flexible sales commissions software is more important than ever.
 Companies need to shift from selling through personal relationships to finding more innovative ways to connect with customers.
 They must be more tightly aligned with marketing organizations, honing key messaging, and embracing channel relationships in a more dynamic way.
 Given the rapidly changing parameters, it is absolutely necessary to have a sales commissions platform that can be flexible, intake new parameters, and give business leaders better insight into the impact on their sales performance and bottom line.

 It can no longer be about just automating the status quo.
 It needs to inform the future.

 The leadership team at CaptivateIQ set out to do exactly that.
 Tired of the status quo, they decided to create a software that was powerful and flexible enough to provide real business insight tied to sales compensation planning.
 Our goal is to continue to innovate alongside partners and customers like John in order to empower businesses to reach their fullest potential in the face of a rapidly changing and unpredictable world.

 Curious to learn more about CaptivateIQ?
-Contact us here.
+Request a demo.